topazus/marqov/doc/cxx/updates/wolff.rst

     }

 The Wolff update uses a full class which enables you to preserve state across the runs of a Wolff update.
-MARQOV by default uses this to save reallocations of the cstack array as you see in the previous example.
+MARQOV by default uses this to save reallocations of the "cstack" array as you see in the previous example.
-Another use-case for specializing the Wolff update is if your modell allows heavy optimizations that can be exploited, as e.g. in the Ising Modell.
+Another use-case for specializing the Wolff update is if your model allows heavy optimizations that can be exploited, as e.g. in the Ising model.

 .. doxygenstruct:: MARQOV::Wolff
    :project: Marqov